 Smack dab in the middle of DUMBO, right on the water lies this antique horse carousel.
 The carousel used to be out in the open, but there’s since been a glass enclosure erected around it.
 Whether or not it’s temporary remains to be seen.
 Most likely not though.
 Either way, this is a wonderful spot to watch the sunset, and take pictures.
 There’s also a nice lawn next to the carousel to chill out on!

 Right in front of the Time Out Market lies Pebble Beach.
-A more appropriate title would be, “boulder beach.”
+A more appropriate title would be, “Boulder Beach.”
 None of the rocks that line this shore are the size of pebbles.
 They’re huge!
 It’s a great vantage point to get a full view of Jane’s Carousel in front of the NYC skyline, as well as both the Manhattan and Brooklyn Bridges.

 Fun fact: New York City used to have a bunch of temporary arches spread throughout the city.
 The most famous one is the Washington Square Park Arch which is a permanent fixture.
 A forgotten one that can still be found in the Bronx is the Seward-Drake Arch.